 In a perfect world, you would be answering these questions two to three years before you plan to sell.
 Determining your company’s worth, figuring out your retirement needs, identifying potential buyers and structuring a deal requires serious thought.
 What’s more, planning ahead can give you more control over the sale price, as there are things you can do to up the pre-sale value of your business.
 It’s also important to think about the timing of your exit.
 Will you completely walk away after the sale, or will you stick around for a while?
 Will health insurance or other benefits be a factor?

 Taking time to plan and evaluate your options should be non-negotiable.
-Regardless of when you begin the process of selling your business, there are advisers and consultants available to walk you through it.
+Regardless of when you begin the process of selling your business, there are advisors and consultants available to walk you through it.
 Your CPA can help you understand the options and tax implications associated with the transition.
 With the right sale strategy, you could have a better chance of walking away with your goals met.

 If you’re ready to start discussing these issues contact JAK today to schedule a consultation!